DockYard/ember-router-scroll/README.md

   scrollElement: '#mainScrollElement'
 };

-Moreover, if your route breaks up render into multiple phases, you may need to delay scrollTop functionality until after the First Meaningful Paint using `delayScrollTop: true` in your config.
-This `delayScrollTop` defaults to `false`.
+Moreover, if your route breaks up render into multiple phases, you may need to delay scrollTop functionality until after the First Meaningful Paint using `delayScrollTop: true` in your config.  `delayScrollTop` defaults to `false`.

 ```javascript
 ENV['routerScroll'] = {